dc138/st-patched/README.md

 # Credits

-All patches included are credited to their respective authors, see respective files for more information.
+Most of the included patches have been modified to apply together without any interaction needed.
-Most have been modified to apply together without any interaction needed.
+All files included are credited to their respective authors, see each file for more information.
 Based on suckless.org's [Suckless Simple Terminal](https://st.suckless.org/).